Kostas Nestoridis: After football

 In June 2017 Nestoridis opened his football academies, under the name Nestoras FC.
 His wax figure is in the new Agia Sophia Stadium museum with other wax effigies of people who have connected their name with AEK from various positions.
-His name also is honoured on one of the four pillars of the Stadum, alongside other important figures of the club's history such as Stelios Serafeidis, Mimis Papaioannou and Thomas Mavros.
+His name also is honoured on one of the four pillars of the Stadium, alongside other important figures of the club's history such as Stelios Serafidis, Mimis Papaioannou and Thomas Mavros.

 Personal life

-Nestoridis lives in Kallithea with his wife, Eleni and their son, Giorgos, maintains a Pro-Po business.
-He had health problems and now avoids publicity.
-On 16 March 2022 he was tested positive for COVID-19 and was hospitalized at Sotiria General Hospital, from where he tried to escape, but a few days later he recovered and got out 5 days later.
+Nestoridis lived in Kallithea with his wife, Eleni and their sons, Panagiotis, Antonis and Giorgos, who maintains the family's Pro-Po business.
+He had health problems and avoided publicity.
+On 16 March 2022, he was tested positive for COVID-19 and was hospitalized at Sotiria General Hospital, from where he tried to escape, but a few days later he recovered and got out five days later. Οn 30 September 2022, he attended the inauguration of the Agia Sophia Stadium, where he was honored. Οn 18 November 2023, he had a brief hospitalization after a fall at his home.

+Death

+Nestoridis died on the morning of 12 December 2023, after a long-term struggle with health issues at the age of 93.
+On 16 December, at the Church of the Holy Trinity next to Agia Sophia Stadium, his remains lied in honor, before his funeral in Kallithea Cemetery.